Access the Series: Enrolling now in The Estate Registry. →

 • THE PRESENTATION: Arrange the proteins in a deliberate fan pattern atop the greens to highlight the spectrum of textures before the final toss.

-• THE POUR: A chilled, high-acid Sancerre or a crisp, mineral-forward Rosé will mirror the lemon-shallot emulsion.
+• THE POUR: A chilled, high-acid Sancerre or a crisp, mineral-forward Rosé will mirror the lemon-shallot vinaigrette.

 • THE VIBE: Sun-drenched garden prestige; the aroma of fresh herbs and white balsamic should create an atmosphere of light, restorative elegance.